ironhack-labs/lab-nodemailer/README.md

 ![image](https://user-images.githubusercontent.com/23629340/37091320-032a2cb0-2208-11e8-8b73-27060f1960c3.png)

-Almost every time we register on a web app, the platform asks us to confirm our account by clicking on a link they send to our email.
-This is a great way to avoid people who complete the registration with fake info.
-In this lab, we will create an application where a user can signup and then clicks on a link he will receive at our email.
+Almost every time we register on a web app, we have to confirm our account by clicking on a link that's been sent to our email.
+This is a great way to avoid registering users with fake info.
+In this lab, we will do the same exact thing - create app that will allow users to signup but their status will be by default set to `Pending Confirmation` and after they get the email verification code to their email and respond to it, their status will be changed to `active`.
 We will use **Nodemailer** for this!

 ## Requirements

 - Fork this repo
-- Then clone this repo.
+- Then clone this repo

 ## Submission

-- Upon completion, run the following commands
+- Upon completion, run the following commands:
 ```
 $ git add .
 $ git commit -m "done"